MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Parameters
  `pItem`
- Pointer to an [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure that specifies the item's attributes, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ Pointer to an [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure that specifies the item's attributes, as described in the Windows SDK.

  `nItem`
  Index of the item to be inserted.